BilkentCrypto/p2p-bike-rental/README.md

 # P2P Bike Rent
 Rent other people's bikes.
 Stay anonymous, help the urbanism movement.
 Join VDAO, stake and start earning with "verify2earn"!
 Not using your bike currently? - Earn extra crypto
 <br />
-**P2P Bike Rent allows users to rent bikes over the rinkeby test network without providing any personal data, and allows people with bikes to share their bikes with other people and earn money.**
+**P2P Bike Rent provides an opportunity for users to rent bikes without providing any personal data.
+It also allows people to share their bikes and earn money.
+Lastly, it allows people to earn extra income by joining the Validator Network and Verify2Earn**

 [Rental Contract](https://rinkeby.etherscan.io/address/0x912c973E6A3DAdaee3FBDe072052d627Ece6829B).
 <br />